-7.3 You must notify your line manager (or, in the case of a third party, a senior Olympia London contact) and the Group Finance Director as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.
-In the event you are unable to notify your line manager or, in the case of a third party, a senior Olympia London contact, you must notify the Group Finance Director or the Head of Legal.
+7.3 You must notify your line manager (or, in the case of a third party, a senior Olympia London contact) and the Head of Finance as soon as possible if you believe or suspect that a conflict with this policy has occurred, or may occur in the future.
+In the event you are unable to notify your line manager or, in the case of a third party, a senior Olympia London contact, you must notify the Head of Finance or the Head of Legal.
 Examples of "red flags" that may indicate bribery or corruption are set out in the attached Schedule 1.

-7.5 You must notify your line manager (or, in the case of a third party, a senior Olympia London contact) and the Group Finance Director if you become aware of any actual or potential conflict of interest between yourself and Olympia London e.g. if a current or potential supplier provides or has previously provided services to you in a private capacity.
+7.5 You must notify your line manager (or, in the case of a third party, a senior Olympia London contact) and the Head of Finance if you become aware of any actual or potential conflict of interest between yourself and Olympia London e.g. if a current or potential supplier provides or has previously provided services to you in a private capacity.

 7.6 The use of suppliers (e.g. builders or carpet suppliers) and professionals (e.g. solicitors) to Olympia London for private use is discouraged.
-Any such use must be preapproved in writing by the Group Finance Director.
+Any such use must be preapproved in writing by the Head of Finance.
 The suppliers normal terms for the service might not be applied and any dispute could lead to conflict of interest.

 7.7 Any Olympia London employee who breaches this policy will face disciplinary action, which could result in dismissal for gross misconduct, and may also be personally liable under the UK Bribery Act.
 Any other worker breaching this policy may result in Olympia London ceasing to do business with any such third party.